When someone on TikTok points at the middle of their arm, it means that they are saying “this is who I am.”

 Furthermore, she is completely unapologetic about who she is.

-The trend that popularized the pose came accompanied with the song “Hayloft” by Canadian indie band Mother Mother.
+The trend that popularized the pose came accompanied by the song “Hayloft” by Canadian indie band Mother Mother.
 This trend was used by TikTokers to highlight the differences or similarities between themselves and others.

 For example, in one video, a TikTok user admitted that she allows others to walk all over her.
 However, her friend is different.